zlovatt/zl_framer2AE/readme.md

 ### TODO:
 - check/ensure that it's a json
-- comps are positioned properly
-- images in a comp AREN'T
+- figure out why the placeholders are coming in

 A: